samathaluca/gitpod-meetmeinthemiddle/README.md

 - The strategy plane: To attract users to a website, for example, a dating site.
   To be useful and so widely used  within other types of websites.
+  Broad appeal offering benefits to web site owners and front end developers.
 - The scope plane: The scope was to develop a one page feature to present meeting places to the user, halfway between two different starting points.
 - The Structure plane: Considering IA- Information Architecture
   The **MEET ME HALFWAY** application will be intuitive and easy to use.
-The carousel images are meant to invite the user and flow easily to the interactive idea immediately below.
+The carousel images are meant to engage the user and flow easily to the interactive idea immediately below.
 - The Skeleton plane: A one page  to be housed in any site that would benefit from the functionality.
   The skeleton was designed to optimize the arrangement of elements for maximum effect and efficiency
 - The Surface plane: Images of happiness and connection load above the main feature so that the functionality does    not appear sterile.
+Perky text.
   Fonts chosen are easy to read, up to date choices.
   Colourful images were used to add life to the design.
 Subtle, soft colours were chosen to complement the images and the loaded map.
 Colour scheme research revealed that coral has been the most popular in 2019.
 Coral did not work well.
 Pale rose pink was chosen based on feedback by users testing the application on their different devices.
   CSS was mainly dependent on Bootstrap envisaging it could fit in with any potential customers existing sites.